A search for pair halos around active galactic nuclei through a temporal analysis of Fermi-LAT data: Temporal analysis for a search for pair halos around AGNs

 \subsection{AGN flare and quiescent states}

-To extract the approximate PSF on the basis of photons recorded during AGN flares, we remove non-flaring AGNs from our sample.
-Our final sample then contains 158 AGNs including 56 BL Lac type blazars, of which 5 are definite identifications, 92 flat spectrum radio quasars of which 6 are definite identifications, 7 active galaxies of uncertain type, and 3 non-blazar AGNs, of which 1 is a definite identification.
+To extract the approximate PSF on the basis of photons recorded during AGN flares, we only use photons from AGNs that show the presence of flaring activity.
+Our final sample then contains 158 AGNs including 56 BL Lac type blazars of which 5 are definite identifications, 92 flat spectrum radio quasars of which 6 are definite identifications, 7 active galaxies of uncertain type, and 3 non-blazar AGNs of which 1 is a definite identification.
+The ten brightest AGNs from our final sample, corresponding to the 2FGL catalog, are PKS 1510-089, PKS 0537-441, 4C +21.35, Markarian 421, 3C 279, AO 0235+164, B2 1520+31, 3C 273, PKS 1424+240, and PKS 0447-439. \fermilat{} observations revealed the flaring activity of PKS 1510-089 \citep[][]{Abdo2010a}, 4C +21.35 \citep[][]{Ackermann2014a}, 3C 279 \citep[][]{ATel3C279}, B2 1520+31 \citep[][]{ATelB2, AtelB2a}, 3C 273 \citep[][]{Abdo2010b}, and PKS 1424+240 \citep[][]{Atel1424, Atel1424a}.